a-ayyash/xpsdeals/ABOUT.md

 Now don't get me wrong, I have a fair background in dynamic scripting langauges (Ruby, Elixir) and as there is a certain beauty there and all the following points can be made to happen in them.
 For Selfish reasons I prefer the safety of built in Type Safe, Compiled, Easily tracable/debuggable languages.

 Elixir/Pheonix is next to learn.
+It's absolutly beautiful.

 ## Lessons Learned: